 - After submitting your deposit, you will receive an onscreen confirmation that your deposit has been submitted to Town & Country for review.
 You will also receive an email notification from firstname.lastname@example.org.

 - Checks deposited Monday - Friday before 4:00 p.m.
 CST will be credited to your account the same day.
 Deposits made after 4:00 p.m.
 CST or on the weekend will be credited to your account on our next business day.
+A hold on mobile deposits may apply.

 - If you need to change your email address for Mobile Deposit email notifications, call us at 1-800-872-6358 or stop by your local office to update your email address.